Okavango Delta, BotswanaGo Back

 We encourage guests to arrive in Johannesburg at least 1-2 days prior to the start of your ride.
-There are three options to transfer to Maun on day one of your ride:
+There are three options to transfer to/from Maun on the first and final day of your ride:

-OPTION 2: Fixed wing and boat transfer to/from Maun via Pom Pom – £200 per person one way
+OPTION 2: Fixed wing and boat transfer to/from Maun via Pom Pom (this option is only available seasonally, dependent on water levels) – £200 per person one way

 OPTION 3: Road and boat transfer Maun to/from camp – £100 per person one way

 OPTION 4: Fixed wing and boat transfer Kasane to/from camp (only available depending on water levels).
 This option is useful if you would like to visit Victoria Falls – £320 per person one way